BHASVIC-WilliamWinter24/UnityTutorial/README.md

 - the **Animator** tab allows transitions between animations
 - transitions appear as white lines, and require conditions
 - use the Parameters tab and the drop-down menu, and assign that Parameter to the condition of a transition
+- use if statements to determine when an animation should be playing
+- `anim.setBool(conditionName, true)` will set a parameter in the Animator to be true, where `anim` is the reference to the Animator
+- to mirror the player, change the transform scale (make the requisite axis negative) or change the Flip property in the sprite renderer (`sr.flipX = true`)
+- to reference the parameter, ensure that the name is definitely the same in code and in the animator
+- if the animation seems a little delayed, find the drop-down list in the transition and change the transition duration
+- also in the Animator, the animation speed can be changed (click on it, its at the top)
+-

 ## Physics
 - use *Add Component* to add RigidBody 2D